hannesloots/nbdev-tutorial/README.md

-# Project name here
+# nbdev_tutorial
-> Summary description here.
+> Trying to figure out how I can use nbdev to structure and document my code.

 This file will become your README and also the index of your documentation.